pulumi/registry/themes/default/content/registry/packages/cockroach/installation-configuration.md

 ---
-title: Cockroach Installation & Configuration
+title: CockroachDB Cloud Installation & Configuration
-meta_desc: Information on how to install the Cockrach provider.
+meta_desc: Provides an overview on how to configure credentials for the CockroachDB provider.
-layout: installation
+layout: package
 ---

 ## Installation